anothernode/netload/README.md

 # netload

 `netload` is a very simple network traffic visualizer for the terminal.
-It shows a moving bar graph representing the inbound network traffic and small box with RX and TX traffic in kilobytes.
+It shows a moving bar graph representing the inbound network traffic and a small box with RX and TX traffic in kilobytes.

 ![Screenshot](/screenshot.png)